How to drive a streamlined and consistent employee experience through tasks and workflows.

 Attachments = any media you'd like to attach.
 For example: PDFs, Word Docs, videos etc.

 Tokens = a way to customize tasks by inserting relevant profile field information.
-For example: if you want the task to say "Thank you, FIRST NAME", you can insert the "First Name" token (see GIF below)
+For example: if you want the task to say "Hi, FIRST NAME - we're so excited to have you on the team", you can insert the "First Name" token to customize that message

 Workflows can be assigned to your team in three different ways: